aniketburman014/Gender_Recognition_by_voice/README.md

    ```pip install -r requirements.txt```
 3. Run
    ```python record_upload_gui.py```
 This will open up a GUI made with Tkinter where you can record your voice or upload audio and the model will predict the gender based on the voice.

+### GUI Images
+!front Image